sarareshitaj/Yahtzee/README.md

 	}

 	/* it's the same code of "ones" and "twos" for the 3s,4s,5s,6s */
+	// TODO OK.
+So the first thing I would do is recognise that you have essentially the same piece of code 6 times.
+	// The only difference between those 6 methods is the value of 'valeur'.
+When you have functions that are duplicated
+	// except for some 'data', eliminate the duplication by passing the data in.  i.e. fill this in: static int someSensibleName (int[]die, int valeur) {
+		// TODO fill this in and then delete the other 6 methods }

 	static int full (int[]die) {
 		int points;